 Remember: what your ex says is a reflection of them, not you.
 You can choose not to take it personally.
 The best way to respond to bad-mouthing is to behave in ways that make you feel good about yourself.

 What about legal aspects related to bashing from your ex?
 How might this affect custody or divorce negotiations?
-Get answers to your questions by making a free appointment with one of our skilled family law attorneys.
+Get answers to your questions by making an initial appointment with one of our skilled family law attorneys.
 Please contact us or call today: (888) 888-0919.